-15 Nomination, Governance and Remuneration Committee
+15 Remuneration Committee

-The Nomination, Governance and Remuneration Committee, which consists of three directors namely Mr. Remy Ejel, Mr. Ricardo Chavez and Mr. Gbenga Oyebode were appointed by the Board of Directors to handle nomination of members, oversight of governance matters and to submit recommendations on the salaries of executive directors to the Board for approval.
+The remuneration committee, which consists of three directors namely Mr. David Ifezulike, Mr. Remy Ejel and Mr. Ricardo Chavez were appointed by the Board of Directors to submit recommendations on the salaries of executive directors to the Board for approval.